focusretreatcenter/website/content/2023/zines/index.md

 ## What is it?

-This is a retreat for authors working on zines, cartoons, videos, animations, and other **creative documentation of technical subject matter**.
+This is a retreat for authors working on zines, cartoons, infographics, videos, animations, and other **creative documentation of technical subject matter**.
 It's a week to gather in person, learn from each other, and let fun collaborations and cross-pollinations bloom.

 ## Why should I participate?